The Social TRade Organisation (STRO)

 Education plays a crucial role in the development of a country.
 Campus card systems are quite expensive and usually require considerable external expertise and support.
 Cyclos permits installing and maintaining a Campus card system with local know-how.
 For more information about the Campus card system click here.

 Cyclos enables barters to start their business in only a few steps, without the need to invest heavily in expensive software.
 Research shows that barters can be very beneficial to a country’s economy in times when capital is scarce, making countries more resilient in times of economic crises.
 The reason behind this is simple.
 When the economy suddenly contracts, enterprises still have products or services to offer, but not enough customers.
 Even if company A wants to buy a product from company B and company B wants to buy a product from company A, often the money (or credit) is missing to enable trade.
 A barter helps these companies to trade with each other through the barter network.

 Micro finance institutions

-A big drawback of micro finance is that the amount of money that is brought into circulation into a region is considerable smaller than the amount of money that is taken out of circulation when the loan is repaid, because of the high interest rates charged.
-Cyclos can be used to to supply loans digital, keeping the 'real' money on a savings account.
-The money can only be converted after a certain time or with a certain fee for example.
-In this way the loan can be provided on a lower interest rate and the tools in Cyclos can stimulate the money to circulate longer in the region contributing to more sustainable economic growth.
+A big drawback of microfinance is that the amount of money that is brought into circulation into a region is considerable smaller than the amount of money that is taken out of circulation when the loan is repaid.
+This is due to the high interest rates charged.
+Cyclos can be used to supply digital loans, keeping the ‘real’ money on a savings account.
+The digital money can only be converted after a predetermined amount of time or with a certain exchange fee for example.
+In this way, the loan can be provided against a lower interest rate and the tools in Cyclos can stimulate the money to circulate longer in the region; contributing to more sustainable economic growth.

-Because of the ‘low level’ access channels such as SMS Cyclos is an ideal solution for remittances programs.
-Currently the cost of remittances are very high and only a part of the money meant for the family of the migrants can reach them.
+Cyclos is an ideal solution for remittances programs, because of the ‘low level’ access channels such as SMS and USSD Currently the transfer cost of remittances are very high and only a part of the money meant for the family of the migrants can reach them.
 Cyclos can help to reduce these costs.